hamdouni/goradio/README.md

 [m3u](https://github.com/jamesnetherton/m3u) : A basic golang m3u playlist parser  (MIT License)

-The interface could not have been more simple unless the work of Charm and their products :
+The interface could not have been more simple without the work of Charm and their products :

 [bubbletea](https://github.com/charmbracelet/bubbletea) : A powerful little TUI framework (MIT License)